SruthiKorembathe/CICDImplementation/Home.md

 Secondly, a wiki in GitHub is **not** for _business_ folks!
 They will prefer other document types and styles, such as documents, spreadsheets, and presentations, and sketch boards (Mural and the like).
-In open-source projects this is less a concern, and target audiences are usually tech folks.
+In open-source projects, this is less a concern, and target audiences are usually tech folks.

 What a GitHub wiki is good for:
 - Any _open source_ project with code in GitHub
 - Documentation outside your source code such as your APIs
-- Diagrams: for sharing with developers, architect, business, and others
+- Diagrams: for sharing with developers, architects, business, and others
 - Capture of discussions such as ADRs (architecture decision records)
 - Keeping documentation under source control, just like your program code
-- _Most importantly_, letting anyone&mdash;developers or others&mdash;edit
+- _Most importantly_, let anyone&mdash;developers or others&mdash;edit
   documentation easily, and in _plain language text_

 What a GitHub wiki is not good for: